thomd/stylegan2-toonification/README.md

             --higher_res_pkl {ffhq_model} \
             --output_path {project}/blending/cartoon_ffhq_blended_128.pkl

-## 3. Projection of Input Images into the Latent Space
+## 3. Projection of Input Images into the Latent Space (aka StyleGAN Inversion)

 In order to toonify given input images from real faces, we need to project them to it's latent vector representation using a variational autoencoder (VAE).